-For any change of schedule after registration day, including dropping or adding one or more courses, a student must use the forms available in the Centralized Student Assistance Office.
+For any change of schedule after registration day, including dropping or adding one or more courses, a student must use the forms available in the Registrar's.
 Changes are permitted only during the period specified in the college calendar and must be accompanied by the written consent of the faculty advisor and the Registrar or the Provost.
 Students may add a course after the first scheduled class session only with the written permission of the instructor.

-Writing and Foreign Language Placement
+Writing and World Language Placement